kammitama5/kammitama5.github.io/_posts/2017-4-12-Wednesday-April-12th.md

 ![latex](/images/latex.png)

-This is from a course I taught myself several months ago.
+This is from a course.
+I taught myself LaTeX several months ago to make notes for this course.